Ketanji Brown Jackson: Nomination to the Supreme Court

 In early 2016, Obama administration officials vetted Jackson as a potential nominee to the Supreme Court of the United States to fill the vacancy left by the death of Justice Antonin Scalia.
 Jackson was one of five candidates interviewed as a potential nominee.

-In early 2022, news outlets speculated that Biden would nominate Jackson to the U.S. Supreme Court to fill the seat vacated by Justice Breyer.
-Biden pledged during the 2020 United States presidential election campaign to appoint a black woman to the court should a vacancy occur.
-Jackson's appointment to the D.C.
-Circuit, considered the second-most influential federal court, was viewed as preparation for a potential promotion to the Supreme Court.
+In early 2022, news outlets speculated that Biden would nominate Jackson to the United States Supreme Court to fill the seat vacated by Justice Breyer.
+Biden pledged during the 2020 United States presidential election campaign to appoint a Black woman to the court should a vacancy occur.
+Jackson's appointment to the United States Court of Appeals for the District of Columbia Circuit, considered the second-most influential federal court, was viewed as preparation for a potential promotion to the Supreme Court.